interactive-solutions/zf-email-in-background/readme.md

 $producer->producer(new SendEmailMessage('email@google.com', 'user:registration', $args));
 ```

-And voila, you have producer a new message that will send an email in a background task
+And voila, you have produced a new message that will send an email in a background task

 # Running the code in development